jgnewman96/deprecated_website/content/writing/research/fair_ai_is_not_enough.md

 ---
-title: "A Fair Algorithm is not sufficient"
+title: "A Fair Algorithm is not Sufficient"
 date: 2020-07-19T10:52:00-05:00
 draft: False
 tags: ['Reflections', 'Machine Learning']